aurelienpierreeng/ansel-doc/content/install/linux.md

 This will:

 - cleanup any remnant of a previous Ansel build and installation (avoiding weird corner-cases),
-- build the software with the most aggressive level of optimizations for your hardware,
+- build the software with the most aggressive level of optimizations for your particular hardware (the produced binary will not be portable to another hardware),
 - install the software in `/opt/ansel`
 - install a system-wide command `ansel` that can be invoked in a terminal,
-- install a system-wide desktop launcher.
+- install a system-wide desktop launcher,
+- update Lensfun database of lenses profiles.

 To enable less-aggressive optimizations (if you discover picture artifacts) and install the software somewhere else, use: